 Important! – We give you the option to purchase the OSSC without power supply unit (PSU) or remote, so that you can use suitable replacements you may already have yourself.
 Information on using alternative remotes is available here.
 Please note the specs of the required PSU carefully.
 You require a unit that outputs DC 5V with at least 1 Amp.
 The tip must be 2.1 x 5.5mm and centre positive.
+Do not use a PSU that outputs more than 5 volts!
 Please note that damage caused by using an incorrect PSU is not covered under the warranty.

 It’s finally here!
 The ultimate lag-free retro gaming linedoubler and processor hits the market.
 Now there’s an affordable way to use your retro consoles on your PC monitor or TV in perfect quality.
 No more bad upscaling, no more interlacing artefacts, no more high input lag, the OSSC is a dream for retro gamers and collectors!